UoPNetSoc/lecturer-bg/README.md

 One that calls the script with the argument of `update` (`python main.py update`), which will update the timetable and staff list - this should be run - this shouldn't need to be run very often.

 The other should call the script with the argument of `set` (`python main.py set`), which will set to the current lecturer, or the default if there is no lecturer - this should be run every few minutes (or as frequently as you like) to keep the wallpaper up to date.

+[schedule.bat](schedule.bat) will add the two tasks as described above.

 # ToDo:
 See GitHub Issues for list of things to do.